-i.
-Elections shall be conducted online using a secure and private method.
+(a) Elections shall be conducted online using a secure and private method.

 Ballots shall be organized and marked in a manner designated by the Election Commission.
-Students may vote only once and only with their own Net ID and password.
+Students may vote only once and only with their own NetID and password.
 Duplicate ballots and those not complying with these requirements shall be voided.